enderdba/wwebjs-electron/README.md

 - Eliminate `puppeteer-in-electron`
 - Improve support for `BrowserView` in multi-session contexts
 - Work reliably with `puppeteer-core` and Electron's remote-debugging port
-- Integrate better with TypeScript + Vite
+- Integrate better with TypeScript

 Maintained by [@enderdba](https://github.com/enderdba)